In This Article

 Why I’m Currently Loving My Crochet Braids

-Before getting my current crochet braids installed, I was wearing my hair natural.
-While I enjoyed using the pandemic as the perfect excuse to deep condition my hair for days on end, I was getting sick of the time I spent on styling and twist outs, all for a quick Zoom meeting.
+Before getting my current crochet braids installed, I was wearing my hair natural (I was getting sick of the time I spent on styling and twist outs, all for a quick Zoom meeting).
 I had only tried crochet braids once before and had really enjoyed them.
 However, this time I was eager to try the human hair ones, as I had previously had synthetic ones in before.
 While it was a bit pricier, I must say, so far, I have no regrets.
 I’ve been able to really play around with the hair and try styles and experiment with color, all without the risk of damaging my own hair.

 The process of getting it installed was easy, as my stylist, I’esha is very experienced with crochet braids.
 She, while wearing a mask, was very attentive to my styling preferences (if you’re in the L.A. area in California, you’ll definitely want to book an appointment).